Syverro/atmfarmsrp/README.md

-Roleplay dashboard for At The Mile Farm Sim Servrer
+Roleplay dashboard for At The Mile Farm Sim Server

 https://syverro.github.io/atmfarmsrp/